 Cryptocurrency Disadvantages

-• Connectivity.
+- Connectivity.
 There are some mechanisms that allow offline “cold” storage.
 However, if you want to actually transact in crypto, you’re going to need some connectivity at some point.
 This is not exactly convenient in any grid down scenario.
-In a short term Bitcoin logopower/connectivity loss situation, cash is going to be king, not precious metals or crypto.
+In a short term power/connectivity loss situation, cash is going to be king, not precious metals or crypto.
 If the duration of the downtime extends, cash will remain useful, but barter in items including precious metals will gain favor.

 The Bottom Line